transclusion/vdom/README.md

 # @transclusion/vdom

-A JavaScript virtual DOM library for the browser and Node.js.
+A tiny JavaScript virtual DOM library for the browser and Node.js.

 ```sh
 npm install @transclusion/vdom --save